 An exceptionally wet winter brought challenging erosion to the Douro, but welcome restoration of ground water.
 A very hot July then retarded ripening (because the vines shut down in the excessive temperatures) but the weather was more agreeable later in the season with good conditions for harvest and increased yields compared to 2008 and 2009.

 An exceptionally hot summer led to an early vintage with great potential for Port, but extremely high alcohols in the unfortified wines, with some unripe tannins and shrivelled berries.
 Higher altitude sites will be crucial to making these wines work.
+A declared vintage.

 A dry but, like 2007, cool year.
 Some growers picked early for fear of rain, but those that risked it were rewarded with ideal ripening conditions late in the season.
 Not universally declared, although Quinta do Noval have.